 Flamme Rouge is a game of bicycle racing in the early 20th century, before all the doping and transfusion scandals.
 In it, each player has two riders in a team, and the idea is to get just one of them over the finish line before your opponents.
 Along the way, you’re jockeying for the optimal position for your riders, but that position isn’t necessarily first place…

 Just like real bike racing, Flamme Rouge encourages you to form a pack.
-If you’re in front, your rider will become more exhausted.
+If you’re in front, your rider will become more exhausted (which means you pick up a card with a very low number and add it to your deck).
 If you’re behind someone else, you’ll have an easier ride by being in their slipstream.
 So in a dream race, you’ll be second the entire way, until the last turn, when you’ll burst out into the lead.
 Of course, it never works out so neatly.

 Each of your two riders has a small deck of cards, and every card has a number on, which is how far the rider can move in a turn.
 One of your riders is a Sprinteur, and their deck has some very high numbers, but also some low ones, and some gaps in between.
 Your other rider, the Rouleur, has more middling numbers.
 Everyone’s riders have exactly the same decks.